DrewEaster/octodubstep/README.md

 Can I use it?
 -------------

 I'm just sorting out release configuration and then you'll be free to use it in your own applications.
-But it will still be in 'alpha' state :-)
+But it will still be in 'alpha' state :-) So far, Octodubstep has been developed using TDD without any refactoring to improve the code iteratively, so it needs some work...

 License
 -------